 Colored vase inspired by the artist Piet Mondrian and designed by Frank Kerdil.

 In his career and in his life Mondrian went through different phases.
 He started with classic landscape painting with a realist style and refined portraits with numerous details.
 Then in the search of his own style and true expression he was enlightened by simplicity.
-He re-found himself in a painting style based on essential shapes and basic colours.
-This would turn out to be the peak of his artist career and what he eventually became famous for.
-He decided to strip down his style from all unnecessary addition and artefacts.
-In his quest for purity he started to work on compositions only built with primary colors and geometric lines.
+He re-found himself in a painting style based on essential shapes and basic colors.
+This would turn out to be the peak of his artistic career and what he eventually became famous for.
+He decided to strip down his style from all unnecessary addition and artifacts.
+In his quest for purity, he started to work on compositions only built with primary colors and geometric lines.
 This new minimalist approach was to him the best representation of aesthetics.

 Dimensions: W9.4″ x H7.5″ x D3.1″

 Weight: 2.86 lbs

 Designer: Frank Kerdil, Denmark